A self-consistent explanation of the MeV line in GRB 221009A unveils a dense circum-stellar medium: Summary and conclusions

 \section{Summary and conclusions}

 In this paper, we showed that the narrow emission line at around 10 MeV found in GRB221009A spectra by \citet{Ravasio2024} can be successfully interpreted as high-latitude emission from a thin shell of annihilating $e^-e^+$ pairs, provided that the shell radius, Lorentz factor and pair number satisfy specific constraints.
 We conceived a scenario that can produce a pair-loaded shell with the required properties: before being loaded with pairs, the shell is the blastwave produced by the ejecta of the GRB221009A precursor when expanding into a dense circum-stellar medium.
 When the blastwave is located at a radius $r_0\sim\mathrm{few}\times 10^{15}\,\mathrm{cm}$, and it is still expanding with a bulk Lorentz factor of $\Gamma_0\sim \mathrm{few}$, it is illuminated by the bright main event in the GRB prompt emission.
 Incident photons are scattered within the blastwave and annihilate with other incident photons to produce $e^-e^+$ pairs, which end up being two orders of magnitude more abundant than the original electrons in the blastwave.
 Momentum deposition by scattering and pair creation accelerates and compresses the blastwave, until the pairs mass-annihilate, producing the line.
 Because the mass-annihilation happens over a time interval much smaller than $r_0/c$, the observed evolution of the line is dominated by the high-latitude effect.
 Soon after the mass-annihilation, the main event ejecta catch up and collide with the blastwave and ultimately with the unperturbed external medium, abruptly increasing the afterglow luminosity, which explains the sharp initial rise of the LHAASO light curve.
 Non-thermal emission by the pairs before their annihilation could have also contributed to the emission seen by \textit{Fermi}/LAT at the same time.
-The observed properties of the line can be matched in our scenario provided that the circum-stellar medium around the progenitor had a very high density, corresponding to a mass loss rate of about $10^{-3}-10^{-1}\,\mathrm{M_\odot\,yr^{-1}}$ during the last few years before the explosion, similar to what is inferred from studies of Type IIn supernovae.
-This provides a clue to the nature of the progenitor, the consequences of which are yet to be fully explored.